Roy Conacher: Boston Bruins

 The Boston Bruins invited Conacher to their amateur camp in 1935 where the then 17-year-old made a good impression on manager Art Ross.
 Following his two seasons of senior hockey, the Bruins signed Conacher to a contract on October 23, 1938.
 He made his National Hockey League (NHL) debut in the 1938–39 season and recorded 37 points in 47 games.
 Conacher scored four goals in Boston's 8-2 victory of Chicago on February 21, 1939.
 His 26 goals were the most in the league; it would be 54 years before another rookie, Teemu Selänne, would lead the league.
-Conacher added ten points in 12 playoff games, including both goals in a 2–0 victory over the Toronto Maple Leafs in the fourth game of the 1939 Stanley Cup Finals, and he scored the Stanley Cup-winning goal in the deciding contest.
+Conacher added ten points in 12 playoff games, including both goals in a 2–0 victory over the Toronto Maple Leafs in the fourth game of the 1939 Stanley Cup Final, and he scored the Stanley Cup-winning goal in the deciding contest.

 Conacher remained a leading offensive threat throughout his tenure with Boston; he was one of the NHL's top ten scorers in his first four seasons, including the 1939–40 season despite missing 16 games due to a broken wrist.
 He also finished second in goals in both 1940–41 and 1941–42 with 24 goals in each campaign.
 By 1941, he had joined with Eddie Wiseman and Bill Cowley to form the "Three Gun Line", so named because all three players were considered top scoring threats.
 Conacher had only one goal during the 1941 Stanley Cup playoffs, but the Bruins were the NHL's dominant team and swept the Detroit Red Wings in the Final to win their second Stanley Cup in three years.

 In 1942, Conacher left the Bruins to enlist in the Royal Canadian Air Force for the duration of the Second World War where he served as a physical training instructor.
 He continued to play hockey in the Canadian military leagues, playing first for the Saskatoon RCAF team in 1942–43, then with the Dartmouth RCAF for the following two seasons.
 He led the Halifax city league with nine goals in 1943–44.
 Toward the end of the war, Conacher was deployed to England where he continued to play with military teams, but the deployment also meant he was unavailable to return to the Bruins at the start of the 1945–46 season like many of his teammates did.
 He appeared in only four games late in the season following his discharge from the military.

 In 2023 he would be named one of the top 100 Bruins players of all time.